ArthurSeus/rinha2025/README.md

 ## Processor Selection Logic

-The worker is able to process payments using two "processors": `default` and `fallback`.
+The worker processes payments using two processors: default and fallback.
-The choice of which processor to use is **dynamic** and is made based on the following strategy:
+The default processor is always preferred.
+The fallback is only used in two cases:

-- The worker continuously benchmarks both processors using a portion of the worker pool.
+- If the default processor is failing/unavailable.

-- It tracks the latest response time and health (success/failure) of each processor.
+- if the default processor is significantly slower (more than 3x slower and over 100ms) than the fallback.

-- The worker **prefers** to send payments to the fastest healthy processor.
-If one fails, it automatically switches to the other.
+This ensures the system maintains high throughput and availability, but always prioritizes the default processor whenever possible.

-- This logic is adaptive: if the `default` processor gets slower or starts failing, requests are routed to the `fallback` processor, and vice versa.
+The worker continuously benchmarks both processors and dynamically switches between them.

 ## Components